enkidevs/curriculum/mongodb/intro/crud-collections-and-documents-intro/update-single-document.md

 The `updateOne()` method has 3 parameters `(filter, update, options)`.

-The `filter` is the criteria used for selecting a document you want to edit.
+The `filter` is the criteria used for selecting the document you want to edit.

 The `update` is the new modification for the value of the selected document.
-Possible values for modification are `$rename`, `$set` and `$unset`(we will only use the `$set` value in this workout).

-`$set` is used to replace a value for the selected field of the document.
+Possible values for modification are `$rename`, `$set` and `$unset`(we will only use the `$set` value in this workout). `$set` is used to replace a value for the selected field of the document.
 If the selected field doesn't exist, `$set` will create a new one with the specified value.

 The `options` parameter is used for adding more options to the update method and will be discussed in a later workout.